 Surgical Error & Malpractice

-Surgical Error Lawyer in Baltimore, Maryland
+Baltimore Surgical Error Lawyer

 Americans trust medical professionals to provide safe and effective care when they are hurt or sick.
 Unfortunately, however, medical errors continue to be one of the leading causes of accidental deaths and serious injuries across the country.
 When an individual requires a surgical procedure, the team handling the operation must do so while following the strictest patient safety and health regulations.
 The surgeon performing the operation must have a deep procedural knowledge of the situation and have the requisite experience to conduct the operation without harming the patient.
-Similarly, the anesthesiologist must ensure the patient is properly and safely sedated, and the support team assisting in the operation must monitor patient vitals carefully to ensure there is minimal risk of cross-contamination.
+Similarly, the anesthesiologist must ensure the patient is properly and safely sedated, and the support team assisting in the operation must monitor the patient vitals carefully to ensure there is minimal risk of cross-contamination.

 When these individuals fail in any of these responsibilities due to negligence, carelessness, or lack of oversight, the patient can suffer extreme harm.
 This negligence constitutes surgical malpractice, and individuals who experience it may incur a wide range of damages, including worsened medical conditions and mounting treatment costs.
 At Peter Angelos Law, we believe in holding negligent surgeons and other medical professionals accountable for the damages they cause.